Cam0505/CamOnPrefect/README.md

 # CamOnPrefect

-This project orchestrates data extraction from the CocktailDB API using **Prefect**, transforms it with **DBT**, and stores it in a MotherDuck Data Warehouse.
+This project orchestrates data extraction from various APIs with **Prefect** and **DLT**, transforms it with **DBT**, and stores it in a MotherDuck Data Warehouse.
 It serves as a learning platform for integrating data engineering tools like Prefect, dbt, and DLT.

 ## 🧱 Project Structure